ics-py/ics-py/README.rst

 ics.py uses heavily arrow (Apache license) and python-dateutil (GPL licensed).

-ics.py includes also something like 10 lines of arrow's code (in utils.iso_precision) witch are ©Chris Smith.
+ics.py includes also something like 10 lines of arrow's code (in utils.iso_precision) which are ©Chris Smith.
 Thanks to him!